Mustafa9-CC/Alcohol-Breathalyzer/README.md

-  Add buzzer or LED alerts for high alcohol detection Add Bluetooth module to send readings to a phone Display BAC estimate (Blood Alcohol Concentration) Log readings on a web dashboard using ESP32 Wi-Fi 🧑‍💻 **Author**
+  Add buzzer or LED alerts for high alcohol detection Add Bluetooth module to send readings to a phone Display BAC estimate (Blood Alcohol Concentration) Log readings on a web dashboard using ESP32 Wi-Fi.

+🧑‍💻 **Author**
   TEAM DESTRUCTORS--
     Team Lead-- Vasu Singh